sambacha/hardhat-spark/docs/tutorial/basic.md

 ### Change current binding

-Let's change some part of the solidity code of `A.sol`, I'll just add more `oooo` to `hello` string in order to change bytecode.
+Let's change some part of the solidity code of `A.sol`, I'll just replace `hello` with `something` string in order to change the bytecode.
+Symbol that is suggesting that we changed this contract, `~` should the prefix.

 Now run command: